An Improved Physical ZKP for Nonogram and Nonogram Color: Protocol for Nonogram

-First, $P$ secretly places a face-down sequence \mybox{$\clubsuit$}\mybox{$\heartsuit$} on each black cell, and a face-down sequence \mybox{$\heartsuit$}\mybox{$\clubsuit$} on each white cell in the Nonogram grid according to his/her solution.
-Then, $P$ publicly applies the copy protocol to create an additional copy of the sequence on every cell.
-Each of the two copies will be used to verify the row and the column that cell is located on.
-Note that the copy protocol also verifies that each sequence is in a correct format (either \mybox{$\clubsuit$}\mybox{$\heartsuit$} or \mybox{$\heartsuit$}\mybox{$\clubsuit$}).
+On each cell in the Nonogram grid, $P$ secretly places a face-down sequence \hbox{\mybox{$\clubsuit$}\mybox{$\heartsuit$}} if the cell is black or \hbox{\mybox{$\heartsuit$}\mybox{$\clubsuit$}} if the cell is white according to $P$'s solution.
+Then, $P$ publicly applies the copy protocol to the sequence on each cell to produce an additional copy of it.
+Each of the two copies will be used to verify a row and a column the cell belongs to.
+Note that the copy protocol also verifies that the sequence on each cell is in a correct format (either \hbox{\mybox{$\clubsuit$}\mybox{$\heartsuit$}} or \hbox{\mybox{$\heartsuit$}\mybox{$\clubsuit$}}).

-From now on, we will show the verification of a row $R$ with $n$ cells and with a sequence $(x_1,x_2,...,x_k)$ assigned to it.
-(The verification of a column works analogously in the direction from top to bottom.)
+From now on, we will show the verification of a row $R$ with $n$ cells that has a sequence $(x_1,x_2,\dots,x_k)$ assigned to it.
+The verification of a column works analogously.

-$P$ takes only the left card from the sequence on each cell in $R$ (which is a \mybox{$\clubsuit$} for a black cell and is a \mybox{$\heartsuit$} for a white cell) to form a sequence of cards $S = (a_1,a_2,...,a_n)$, where each card corresponds to each cell in $R$ in this order from left to right.
-As $R$ may start and end with a white or black cell, $P$ publicly appends two \mybox{$\heartsuit$}s $a_0$ and $a_{n+1}$ at the beginning and the end of $S$, respectively, to ensure that the sequence starts and ends with a \mybox{$\heartsuit$}.
-Finally, $P$ publicly appends a marker card \mybox{$\diamondsuit$}, called $a_{n+2}$, at the end of $S$ to mark the end of the sequence.
-See Fig. \ref{figM1} for an example.
+For every cell in $R$, $P$ selects only the left card from the sequence on it (which is a \mybox{$\clubsuit$} if the cell is black and a \mybox{$\heartsuit$} if the cell is white). $P$ then arranges the selected cards as a sequence $S = (a_1,a_2,\dots,a_n)$, with each card in $S$ corresponding to each cell in $R$ in this order from left to right.
+As $R$ may start and end with a white or black cell, $P$ publicly appends two face-down \mybox{$\heartsuit$}s, called $a_0$ and $a_{n+1}$, at the beginning and the end of $S$, respectively ($S$ now has length $n+2$).
+This is to ensure that $S$ must start and end with a \mybox{$\heartsuit$}.

+Finally, $P$ publicly appends a face-down ``marking card'' \mybox{$\diamondsuit$}, called $a_{n+2}$, at the end of $S$ ($S$ now has length $n+3$).
+This is to mark the beginning and the end of $S$ after $S$ has been shifted cyclically several times thoughout the protocol.
+See Fig. \ref{figM1}.

 The verification is divided into the following three phases.